 She attended Knox Crescent Kensington and First Presbyterian Church, 6225 Godfrey Ave.
 Montreal.
 Was active in various church activities.
 Here is a link to a brief history of this church: http://presbyterianrecord.ca/2011/06/01/knox-crescent-kensington-and-first/ I guess it is safe to say that Mary’s mother Elizabeth was a women of faith and brought Mary into the Presbyterian faith.
 However it is quite possible her dad William was involved in this too.
 Below, Tarbush the Ward family dog:

-After Pop dies, she sold the house and moved to 6815 Sherbrooke Street West, apartment 7 and lived there for 20 years.
+After Pop died in 1954, she sold the house and moved to 6815 Sherbrooke Street West, apartment 7 and lived there for 20 years.
 She used to go to Thistle Manor, in Rawdon, PQ for many summer visits with her friend Mrs. Finlayson (Aunt Joan Ward’s mother).
 Then she moved to the Griffith-McConnell Residence, 5790 Parkhaven Avenue for about 20 years.
 Her will of 1969 lists son Sydney Harold Ward (my Uncle Bud) of 9 Steeple Top Road, Roayton (sic), Conn. and Mary Ward now Mrs. A.D.
 Morgan (mom) as joint executors as well as joint heirs along with C.K.
 In an earlier will dated 1949, son Charles Kenneth (C.K.) had been designated executor in the event her husband Syd predeceased her.
-C.K. unfortunately died in a car accident in 1969 which must have left Mary heartbroken.
+C.K. unfortunately died in a car accident in 1969 which left everyone heartbroken.
 Below, with son Charles c.
 1944-45

 On January 28, 1975 she authorized my mom Mary to be her Power of Attorney.
 She suffered a series of mini-strokes in the early 80’s.
 Mom brought her to Ottawa for her last 5 years.
 We celebrated her 90th birthday here.
 A week later she took a fall and broke a hip.
 She survived the surgery but had heart failure on the third day.
 I was there with mom when she drew her last breath.
 Below, her 90th birthday celebration: